apache/spark/docs/howto/write-logs.rst

 In addition, users can supply a remote location to store current logs and backups.

-In the Airflow Web UI, local logs take precedence over remote logs.
-If local logs can not be found or accessed, the remote logs will be displayed.
-Note that logs are only sent to remote storage once a task is complete (including failure); In other words, remote logs for running tasks are unavailable.
+In the Airflow Web UI, remote logs take precedence over local logs when remote logging is enabled.
+If remote logs can not be found or accessed, local logs will be displayed.
+Note that logs are only sent to remote storage once a task is complete (including failure); In other words, remote logs for running tasks are unavailable (but local logs are available).

 Before you begin
 ''''''''''''''''